Piotr Zieliński: 2021–2022 season

-On 4 August 2016, after months of transfer speculation, Zieliński moved from Udinese to Napoli for a reported €16 million.
-He scored his first goal with Partenopei's shirt on 3 December, in a 3–0 home win against Inter Milan; he ended his first season with six goals.
-On 31 August 2020 he signed new contract with Napoli until 2024.
-On 31 October 2021, not only did he decide the derby between U.S. Salernitana 1919 and Napoli, scoring the only goal of the game, but with 32 goals he also became the second best Polish goal-scorer in Serie A's history (behind Arkadiusz Milik), beating Zbigniew Boniek's record.
+On 21 August 2021, he sustained a quadriceps injury in a match against Venezia (2–0), which prevented him from playing in the next match against Genoa.
+On 23 September 2021, he returned to the starting lineup and scored his first goal in the 2021–22 Serie A season in a 4–0 victory over Sampdoria.
+On 26 September 2021, he registered an assist in Napoli's 2–0 victory over Cagliari and repeated this in the next match on 3 October against Fiorentina (2–1).
+On 31 October 2021, not only did he decide the derby between Salernitana and Napoli, scoring the only goal of the game, but with 32 goals he also became the second best Polish goal-scorer in Serie A's history (behind Arkadiusz Milik), beating Zbigniew Boniek's record.
 On 17 February 2022, he scored a goal for Napoli in a Europa League match against Barcelona which ended in a 1–1 draw.
-On 7 September 2022, he scored two goals and had one assist in a Champions League match against Liverpool F.C., which concluded in a 4–1 victory for Napoli.
+On 15 August 2022, he scored against Hellas Verona contributing to his side's 5–2 victory at the Stadio Marcantonio Bentegodi.